 aDAI is a perpetuity, an asset that generates an indefinite cashflow.
 It’s worth noting that this type of asset is really rare in the traditional industry, leaving this valuation methodology for companies.

-The aToken Valuation analysis shows that both economic theory and the markets place aDAI's value above DAI's.
-This means that users have strong incentives to hold aToken rather than the underlying Token.
+The aToken valuation analysis shows that both economic theory and the markets place aDAI's value above DAI's.
+Users have strong incentives to hold aToken, that is prices higher and accrues interests, rather than the underlying Token.

-The markets are aligned with economic theory since due to the expected future cashflows aTokens's intrinsic value is greater than that of the underlying Token.
+The markets are aligned with economic theory, the intrinsic value of aTokens is greater than that of the underlying Token.